EnterpriseDB/barman/doc/manual/41-global-commands.en.md

 barman receive-wal --stop SERVER_NAME
 ```

-You might want to check `barman list-server` to make sure you get all of
+You might want to check `barman list-servers` to make sure you get all of
 your servers.

 ## `diagnose`